How do I use SQL Server query notifications from Linux and UNIX?

 GRANT SUBSCRIBE QUERY NOTIFICATIONS TO "MyUser"

 Note Run the statements in the order shown or in the same batch (in any order).
-Otherwise you will get an error similar to the following when attempting to subscribe for query notifications:
+Otherwise you'll get an error similar to the following when attempting to subscribe for query notifications:

 User "mynewuser" does not have permission to request query notification subscriptions on database "AdventureWorks".